gmtsciencedev/scitq/docs/gui.md

 now click add.

-You should see a line `node1` coming up quickly, but with a grey dot, sign that the worker is not ready yet and then after ~5 minutes (OVH smaller instances are pretty slow to come up), the dot should turn blue and you should see that:
+You should see a line `node1` coming up quickly, but with a grey dot, sign that the worker is not ready yet and then after ~5 minutes, the dot should turn blue and you should see that:

 ![ui-recruit2](img/ui-recruit2.png)